Where to Buy:

 • Earrings: Stud earrings and hoops up to ½” are permitted for girls.
 Girls may have up to 2 piercings per ear lobe.
 No other facial or body piercings allowed.

-• Prohibited jewelry: Heavy chains, necklaces worn outside the shirt, temporary/permanent tattoos, body glitter, boy’s earrings, hats, bandanas or other head coverings.
-Rings, bracelets and all other jewelry is prohibited.
+• Prohibited jewelry: Heavy chains, necklaces visible outside of the shirt, choker-style necklaces, temporary/permanent tattoos, body glitter, boy’s earrings, hats, bandanas or other head coverings.
+Rings, bracelets and all other jewelry are prohibited.

 • Prohibited hair: Colored, highlighted, tinted and/or dyed hair in unnatural hair colors or patterns, fashion cuts, fauxhawks, and half & half cuts, hats inside the building.